Date Created: April 2021 (Senior Thesis Exploration)

 2. Make it interactive and communal

-These rules that I set my for myself lead up to the recreation of the boardgame Monopoly.
+These rules that I set my for myself led up to the recreation of the boardgame Monopoly.
 Below one can find images of the final deliverables for Datapoly.

 Low Fidelity Prototype / Early Experiments

-This prototype didn't explore the breadth of the topic its main focus was software technologies.
-Thus I then decided to have the board include companies from several industries
+This prototype didn't explore the breadth of the topic, as its main focus the technology industry.
+I then decided to have the board include companies (instead of properties) from several different industries.

 The game comes with a Play board, Chance and Community Chest cards, Player tokens, Two Dice, Companies as property, Data as currency, and a User Manual.
 Like most Monopoly games, Datapoly players may end up in a quarrel, however this time it is a fight to secure one’s data!